yandexmobile/yandex-pay-classic-android/README.md

 `app:yandexpay_personalization` allows to customize the button display/personalization mode:
 - `none`: the button is not personalized.
 It displays the prompt "Pay with Y.Pay"
 - `last_value`: the button is personalized.
-It displays the Y.Pay logo, the last card that was used with Y.Pay and a user's userpic.
+It displays the Yandex Pay logo, the last card that was used with Yandex Pay and a user's userpic.
 When used for the first time, the button looks like it's in the mode `none`
 - `updating`: the mode is similar to `last_value`, but when it's added on a window, `onAttachedToWindow` method will try to validate the previously used card for payment and fetch a new userpic, if any.

 ### Handle the button interaction